 - Have completed 12 college units after high school graduation, and

-– Have a cumulative GPA of 2.5 of college course work
+- Have a cumulative GPA of 2.0 college coursework

 - Graduate students must:

-- Commit to attending the CLF Leadership Institute (one weekend in August after being selected and one weekend the following year in February)
+- Commit to attending the CLF Leadership Institute (August 2020 and February 2021)

-- Commit to volunteering ten (10) hours for CLF before March the year after being selected
+- Commit to volunteering 10 hours for CLF before March the year after being selected

 DON’T FORGET TO SHARE THIS PAGE WITH YOUR FRIENDS!